mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 # work on this local repo
 git add ...
 git commit -m "..." # always commit before changing branches!
+# optionally, we can push to the cloud repo if we want other to see it
+git push # we'll get an error with the right command: copy & paste git push ... # git push --set-upstream origin feature-demographic

 ## 2) now, we are requested to work on a second feature